RedefiningWomeninTech/av-docs/setups/readme.md

 # Set Ups

 Choose the best fit for your usecase.
-What kind of eventdo you have?
+What kind of event do you have?

 Streaming or recording?